 I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow Filipinos to: learn, have deeper understanding and find solutions to stop and reverse the national predicaments being inflicted on the lives of past and present generations of the native Filipino majority.

-With such understanding, it is hoped that it will lead to an appreciation and realization that part of the problem is ourselves.
+With such understanding, it is hoped that it will lead to an appreciation and realization that a great part of the problem is ourselves.
 I think and believe that many of our national problems are created and/or heightened, knowingly or unknowingly, by our so-called Filipino Norm of Morality.

 We appreciate and realize that traits and values may influence one another reciprocally, but I believe and think that the latter have greater influence in more instances (a thinking person tend to behave more consistently according to his values).

-- to employ their positive and dampen their negative potentials in our national culture/society,
+- to employ their positive and dampen their negative potentials in our culture and society,

 - to appreciate acting with less individualistic, personal selfishness; and instead

 - to recognize the higher need for a strong sense of national community which we desperately miss; and

-- to express in terms of national unity, i.e. nationalism; the sine qua non for national progress, that is, the attainment of the common good.
+- to express in terms of national unity, i.e. Filipino nationalism; the sine qua non for national progress, that is, the attainment of the common good.

 Here our native culture is looked at just from the religious point of view.
 Frankly, I see this point of view as limited or inadequate, based on what I have alluded to regarding source in the preceding paragraph.
 I will go back, try a broader and deeper look into the issue of our native Filipino culture, i.e. cultural aspects which I see as obstacles to national development sometime later.